peanutshawny/nfl-sports-betting/README.md

 print(misclassification_rate)
 ```

+Below are the results of my three models before any major hyperparameter tuning.
+It's good to see that at around 70% accuracy, my models beat the 57% of the home team winning.

 ![](images/model_results.PNG)

 Because I was curious about ensemble methods, I decided to then build an ensemble model that used a max voting method to combine these three models and see if the accuracy improves.
 I first had to test the correlation between all model predictions, as there is not to voting if all models output similar predictions.